msolefonte/vco/docs/immortal-empires/beastmen.md

   * Raze or Conquer the following settlements:
     * The Witchwood, Quintex, Hexoatl
   * Destroy factions:
-    * The Huntsmarshal's Expedition, Ghost of Phauax
+    * The Thousand Maws, The Huntsmarshal's Expedition, Ghost of Phauax
   * **Reward**:
-    * _Baneblood_: Weapon strength: +20% for Minotaur units, Charge bonus: +10 for Minotaur units, Ward Save +10% for Taurox
+    * _Baneblood_: Weapon strength: +20% for Minotaur units, Charge bonus: +10 for Minotaur units, Passive ability:
+    Fuelled by Rage (faction leader)

 * **Route III - The Heart of the Dark**
   * The exact location of this place is never spoken of, but the Bray-Shamans claim that all beastpaths ultimately lead